ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-Home-automation-part-1.md

 <img alt="Alexa" src="{{ '/img/2019-09-30-home-automation/alexa.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 800px;">

-Amazon's home automation platform is part of its Alexa assistant. it can be used on Android and iOS devices.
+Amazon's home automation platform is part of its Alexa assistant.
+It can be used on Android and iOS devices.

 To make best use of all the features an echo device is required.
 Alexa supports many devices.